Carpentry and Renovation Techniques

 Description

-Students develop and enhance occupational skills for employment in the construction and renovation industry.
-Students practice lot layout, concrete formwork, framing, demolition, renovations, interior and exterior finish and sustainable construction techniques.
-Theory and applications of safety standards, building codes, blueprint reading, energy efficiency, and environmental practices are studied.
-Students learn to interpret the Ontario Building Code as it applies to renovations and new construction.
-Focus is on the residential sector.
-Basics of entrepreneurship are presented.
+In this two-semester program you experience all facets of residential construction in an exciting hands-on environment.
+You learn trade-specific skills for employment in the construction and renovation sector.
+Through experiential learning you practice floor, wall and roof framing, demolition, renovations, stair construction, interior and exterior finish and sustainable construction techniques.
+Theory and applications of safety standards, building codes, blueprint reading, energy efficiency, and environmental stewardship practices are studied.
+You learn to interpret the Ontario Building Code as it applies to renovations and new construction.

 Career Opportunities

 Our graduates enjoy success as employees in residential, commercial and industrial construction, as well as the renovation field.
-Potential opportunities may include General Carpenter, Framer, Formwork Carpenter, Renovator, or Trim Carpenter.
-They may wish to discuss eligibility for apprenticeship credits into the General Carpentry apprenticeship program with the Ministry of Training, Colleges, and Universities.
+Potential opportunities may include General Carpenter, Framer, Formwork Carpenter, Renovator, Stair Builder and Trim Carpenter.
+Graduates are eligible for apprenticeship credits into the General Carpentry 403A apprenticeship program with the Ministry of Labour, Immigration, Training and Skills Development.
 Graduates may choose to develop more specialized skills through additional education in Cabinetmaking, Building Inspection, Interior Design, and Architecture.

 Program Learning Outcomes